The Benefits of Celebrating Holidays in the Classroom

 - Play a vocabulary game with holiday words.

-Activities like these will help you balance fun and games with educational content to make your lessons both impactful and memorable.
+Activities like these will help you balance fun and games with educational content to make your lessons both impactful and engaging.

 For example, for many Jewish people, Passover is a more significant holiday than Hanukkah, but Hanukkah is the Jewish holiday that teachers often cover since it occurs near Christmas.
 Do your research, keep an open mind, and speak with your students.
 You’ll likely find that there are ways to celebrate diversity all year long.